HakanSunay/Crisp/README.md

 ## Future Plans
 - [ ] Using Facebook's Graph API to automatically upload content from the page to the site and the other way around.
-- [ ] Users Page to display every user's posts.
+- [x] Users Page to display every user's posts.
 - [ ] Ranking System for Posts - Upvote & Downvote. // **Interactive JS**
 - [ ] Ranking System for Comments - Upvote & Downvote.
 - [ ] Ranking System for Users - Calculated using the previous 2.
-- [ ] Automate Slug Generation when Uploading Memes.
+- [x] Automate Slug Generation when Uploading Memes.
 - [ ] Ditch Django User Model, Create **Own**.
 - [ ] Deployment using AWS.
+- [ ] Add tests
+- [ ] Use Bootstrap

 ## Screenshots
 ### Signup